cjthedj97/chowdown/readme.md

 - Ingredient 3, etc.

 directions:
-- Step 1: Describe the first step here
+- Describe the first step here
-- Step 2: Continue with detailed steps
+- Continue with detailed steps
-- Step 3: Additional steps if needed
+- Additional steps if needed
-- Step 4: Final steps
+- Final steps

 ---

-Pleace any additional notes here, will be shown at the top of the recipe page
+Place any additional notes here, will be shown at the top of the recipe page
 ```

 If you need help with Markdown, here's a [handy cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).